-What are the 3 major Influencer Marketing Problems for companies?
+What are the 8 major influencer marketing challenges for companies?

-Fake followers might be one of the biggest concerns companies have when dealing with influencers.
+Fraudulent behaviour might be one of the biggest concerns companies have when dealing with influencers.
 In order to encourage collaborations with brands, some aspiring influencers result in shady behaviour such as buying followers who are not actually real people or even faking a brand collaboration.

 Fake Brand Collaborations